engn1931z/rpiSetupHistory/README.md

 nano tightvnc.desktop
 ```

-The last line creates the file tightvnc.desktop for editing.
+The last line creates the file `tightvnc.desktop`.
 Nano is a commandline utility for text editing.
 Fill it up like so:

 ```
 [Desktop Entry]